andredesousa/docker-best-practices/README.md

 Each layer increases the size of the image since they are cached.
 Therefore, as the number of layers increases, the size also increases.
 It's a good idea to combine the RUN, COPY, and ADD commands as much as possible since they create layers.
-Therefore, as the number of layers increases, the size also increases.
 Limit the images you build to about 5-20 layers, including the base image's layers.
 Alternatively, you can use multi-stage builds.